-The District has received an SPP Notification to Construct for the R-Project, which allows the cost of construction to be included in SPP annual revenue requirements.
-The R-Project consists of the construction of approximately 226 miles of 345 kV transmission line from Gerald Gentleman Station, north to a substation east of Thedford, then eastward to a new substation in Holt County interconnected to an existing 345 kV line owned by Western.
+The District has received an SPP NTC for the R-Project, which allows the cost of construction to be included in SPP annual revenue requirements.
+The R-Project consists of the construction of approximately 226 miles of 345 kV transmission line from Gerald Gentleman Station, north to a substation east of Thedford, then eastward to an existing substation in Holt County interconnected to an existing 345 kV line owned by Western.
 The R-Project will strengthen the reliability of the District's transmission system, reduce transmission congestion, and allow for the integration of future renewable generation in an area of the state that lacks sufficient transmission access.
-The R-Project construction is currently delayed because of litigation which is discussed further in this Note in section 12.F., Environmental, Endangered Species Act.
+The R-Project construction is currently delayed because of the outcome of litigation, which is discussed further in this Note in section 12.F., Environmental, Endangered Species Act.